ray2501/tcl-opencv/README.md

 OpenCV (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision.

-This extension requires OpenCV 4.4.x.
+This extension requires OpenCV 4.4.x or newer.

 Implement commands